httpie/cli/docs/README.md

 GET /search/repositories?q=httpie&per_page=1 HTTP/1.1
 ```

 You can even retrieve the `value` from a file by using the `param==@file` syntax.
 This would also effectively strip the newlines from the end.
-See [#file-based-separators] for more examples.
+See [file based separators](#file-based-separators) for more examples.

 ```bash
 $ http pie.dev/get text==@files/text.txt